-Welcome to City of Turku – proud host of 2020 Nordic Fitness Expo!
+Welcome to City of Turku – proud host of 2021 IFBB Nordic Championships!

-In 2020, Turku is ready for Nordic Fitness Expo.
-The City of Turku is now cooperating strongly with NFE organizers and we are expecting the biggest Nordic Fitness Expo ever!
+In 2021, Turku is ready for the IFBB Nordic Championships.
+The City of Turku is now cooperating strongly with NFE organizers and we are expecting over 500 Finnish athletes competing in our National Championships only and added with Nordic Championships competitors we can reach near 700 athletes, simply the biggest Nordic Fitness Expo ever!

 Turku Fitness Sports City